bluemoon012905/local_text_to_speech/README.md

 *   **Frontend:** HTML, CSS, JavaScript
 *   **Text-to-Speech:** Browser's built-in `SpeechSynthesis` API
 *   **PDF Handling:** `pdf.js` library to extract text from PDF files.

+## How to Use

+1. Clone this repository.
+2. Open the `index.html` file in your web browser.
+3. Click the "Choose File" button to select a `.txt` or `.pdf` file.
+4. The text will be displayed, and you can use the controls to have it read to you.